gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/concepts.rst

 - json, in which case the config file name must end with ``config.json``
 - yaml (``config.yaml``).
 We use json in these docs, but you can always use yaml with the same structure if you like it more
 - python (``config.py``).
 Complex, repetitve or highly dynamic configurations can be also written in straight python.
-Your python script must contain a function called ``config()`` returning a ``dict`` with the same structure as JSON.
+Your python config script must contain a function called ``config()`` returning a ``dict`` with the same structure as JSON.
 Note that your config module is executed inside the container, so it must be compatible with Python 3.6.

 Configuration starts with the main config file (``GWS_CONFIG``), which can include other config files for projects and project groups.
 Once all files are read and parsed, all configured objects are assembled into a large "tree", with the ``Application`` object being the root node.
 Here's an example of such a tree ::